AMRC-FactoryPlus/amrc-connectivity-stack/acs-auth/docs/redesign/sexpr.md

 object ID should only be used for services supporting [../acs-rendezvous/docs/notify-v1.md](the new notify-v1 interface) and which allow the base path to be used as a channel URL.

+This definition of `DeviceAddress` results in a lot of deferred evaluation, as the `[if]` depends on the result from the Directory.
+If we adjust the Directory API to return what we need directly we can use a direct call:

+    DeviceAddress → [[device]
+      [lookup DirectorySvc "v1/device/address/" [device]]]

+which does not result in so much work being deferred to the consuming service.

 vi:set sts=2 sw=2: